ActiveCampaign vs HubSpot Comparison Guide

 • How important is it that your marketing platform includes a full CRM, or would a lightweight CRM alongside strong automation serve you better?

-In short, here's what we recommend:
+In short, here is what we recommend:

 ActiveCampaign is built for small and mid-size marketing teams that need automation without the overhead of an enterprise platform.
 Its visual automation builder handles branching workflows with behavioral triggers across email, SMS, and WhatsApp, and its Active Intelligence AI layer can generate campaigns from plain-language prompts.
 With 1,000+ integrations and a built-in CRM, ActiveCampaign gives lean teams the tools to run personalized, multi-channel campaigns at scale.
+It holds a 4.5-star rating across 14,000+ G2 reviews.

 The trade-off: the CRM lacks the depth of dedicated sales platforms, the learning curve steepens with advanced features, and pricing climbs as your contact list grows.
+And like every marketing automation platform, it runs on the contacts and behavioral signals you already have.
+It does not supply them.

 HubSpot is a unified customer platform for companies that want marketing, sales, service, content, and data management under one roof.
 Its Smart CRM connects every hub through a shared data layer, so a lead captured by marketing flows to sales without integration headaches.

 HubSpot's Breeze AI powers agents across prospecting, customer service, and content creation, while a generous free CRM tier makes getting started easy.
+The Breeze Prospecting Agent is powered by Apollo contact data; HubSpot does not maintain its own B2B contact database.

 The trade-off: costs escalate with per-seat pricing across multiple hubs, mandatory onboarding fees at Professional and Enterprise tiers add friction, and the platform's breadth can mean less depth in any single area than specialized tools offer.

-ActiveCampaign vs. HubSpot vs. ZoomInfo at a glance
+ActiveCampaign vs HubSpot vs ZoomInfo at a glance

 ActiveCampaign